markuman/hausschrat/docs/src/server/usage.md

 * `host`: Certificates are only issued to a single host.
 The usename doesn't matter.
 * `open`: Everthing what is requested will be issues.

+`host` mode is not implemented yet is is equivalent to `open` mode.

 **`authority_name`**
 Default value: `hausschrat`